Alumni Day speakers Gibson, Mendelsohn champion free press, civility

 Following their remarks, Gibson and Mendelsohn were honored at a luncheon in Jadwin Gymnasium along with student award winners.
 Seniors John “Newby” Parton and Maggie Pecsok were co-winners of the Moses Taylor Pyne Honor Prize, the highest general distinction conferred on an undergraduate.
 The Porter Ogden Jacobus Fellowship, Princeton’s top honor for graduate students, was given to Chantal Berman, Cole Bunzel, Matthew Edwards and Georgios Moschidis.

-Other activities included panels with Princeton faculty and staff on topics such as “A Window into Our Sustainable Future”; tours of the University’s new Lewis Center for the Arts complex; and fun family events such as a rock climbing wall and a chemistry demonstration.
+Other activities included panels with Princeton faculty and staff on topics such as “A Window into Our Sustainable Future”; tours of the University’s new Lewis Arts complex; and fun family events such as a rock climbing wall and a chemistry demonstration.
 The annual Service of Remembrance in the University Chapel honored deceased alumni, students, faculty and staff.

 Videos of Alumni Day lectures will be posted for later viewing on the Alumni Association’s website.